How to talk to kids about tragic events

 Limit their exposure to TV or social media.
 If you must watch the news to inform yourself, try to do it when your child is already in bed and away from the screen.
 Understand that watching violent or distressing footage over and over again can make anxiety worse.
 Be aware of when and where you discuss the tragedy with other adults, as well, whether on the phone, a video chat, or in person.
 Kids could be listening.

 Remember not to brush fear, anxiety, or sadness under the rug, as if they don’t or shouldn’t exist.
 Instead, work with your child on healthy ways to cope.
 You can help your child express their feelings by talking it out or having them draw pictures or even sing.
-Reassure them that its’s ok to feel upset.
+Reassure them that its’s okay to feel upset.
 Crying can be a healthy way to relieve stress.

 How to talk to older kids and tweens